Marshfield, Gloucestershire

-Marshfield is a town in the local government area of South Gloucestershire, England, on the borders of the counties of Wiltshire and Somerset.
-Toponymy derives from the Old English language word "March" meaning a border, hence Border Field would be the literal translation.
-It is not to do with "marsh" in the sense of bog.
+Marshfield is a village in the local-government area of South Gloucestershire, England, on the borders of the counties of Wiltshire and Somerset.
+Its toponym derives from the Old English word "march", meaning "a border", hence "Border Field" would be a literal translation.
+The name has nothing to do with "marsh" in the sense of a bog.

-The history of the town is reflected in the buildings and architecture, including the church and market place.
-It was used by troops during the English Civil War.
+The history of the village is reflected in the buildings and their architecture, including the church and the market place.
+Troops occupied the village in 1643 during the English Civil War.

-A range of customs and cultural events are held in the town.
+A range of customs and cultural events take place in the village.

 Location

 Marshfield is at the southern end of the Cotswold Hills, 8 mi north of Bath, 15 mi east of Bristol and 28 mi south of Gloucester.
-The A420 road bypasses the town on its northern side.
+The A420 road bypasses the village on its northern side.
 To the north of Marshfield is a long stretch of flat-looking fields bordered by dry-stone walls.
 To the south, the view and the country is quite different, for one is quickly into the wooded valleys and hedge-lined fields of Bath and North East Somerset.

 High Street is the single main thoroughfare of Marshfield and is approximately 350 m in length and straight.
-The eastern part of the town contains the parish church, Manor House and Home Farm, a group of historic buildings noted for their architectural features.
+The eastern part of the village contains the parish church, Manor House and Home Farm, a group of historic buildings noted for their architectural features.